Matteo-3033/GamePals/README.md

     - For every game action, which Human Actors and Software Agent Actors are allowed to execute it and to which extent.
     - For every game action, which arbitration policy should be used to merge the actor inputs.
     - Which inputs are associated with agent's meta-commands.
-    - Eventually, special copilots that don't handle any action.
+    - Eventually, special Software Agent Actors that don't handle any action.

 An example for each of these files can be found in the [config](config.example) folder.